Understanding Nautical Terminology

 What Does 'Stern of a Boat' Mean?

-In plain English, the word 'stern' is used to describe the back of the ship, or in old English, the aft-most part of a ship.
+In plain English, the word 'stern' is used to describe the back of the ship, or in old English, aft-most part of a ship.
 It's the opposite of the bow, which is the front part of the ship.
 Knowing this simple fact helps beginners understand boating terms and communicate clearly.
 Essential equipment that controls how a boat moves is placed at the rear part of a ship.

 You’ll often hear the phrase "bow and stern," no less than "starboard and port."
 Just remember: the bow is the front, and the stern is the back.
 Understanding these terms is basic yet vital for every boatman.